AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/run.md

 The [!DNL Upgrade Compatibility Tool] allows you to run the `upgrade:check` command with an `--ignore-current-version-compatibility-issues` option, so it only shows new or unknown critical issues, errors, and warnings.

-Use this option when you do not want to include known critical issues, errors and warnings in your [!DNL Upgrade Compatibility Tool] report:
+Use this option when you only want to get new issues that are introduced with the update from your current version to the targeted version in your [!DNL Upgrade Compatibility Tool] report:

 ```bash
 bin/uct upgrade:check --ignore-current-version-compatibility-issues <dir>